WP Rocket Speed Optimization and Best Settings

 Conclusion

-WP Rocket is a premium product and doesn’t offer a free version.
-If you’re going to use it for a single website, the fee is $49, and that also gets you support and updates for the next year.
-The same package for three websites costs $99, and or $249 if you want WP Rocket to cover unlimited web projects.
+A: WP Rocket is a premium product and doesn’t offer a free version.
+The fee for using it on a single website is $59 per year and includes support and access to the latest version of the plugin.
+The same package for three websites costs $119 or $299 if you want WP Rocket to cover unlimited web projects.

 ScalaHosting – Optimize Website Speed with WP Rocket